IL&FS resolves debt of Rs 56,943 crore, reduces number of entities to 101 | Science-Environment

 IL&FS resolves debt of Rs 56,943 crore, reduces number of entities to 101

-The amount will be utilised towards discharging claims of creditors in accordance with the revised distribution framework.This has also resulted in an accumulated cash balance across various entities in ILFS group of approximately Rs 19,699 crore as of September 30, 2022, said the 226-page affidavit.NCLAT had on March 12, 2020 approved a distribution framework based on pro-rata distribution among creditors of ILFS group from the proceeds of the sale, as suggested by the government.Uday Kotak, Managing Director CEO of Kotak Mahindra Bank, was appointed by the government to help the crisis-ridden ILFS to come out of its mess.
+Further, the interim distribution for IFIN is aimed to be completed by December 2022, and for the remaining entities, within the present financial year, it added.NCLAT on March 12, 2020 approved a distribution framework based on pro-rata distribution among creditors of ILFS group from the proceeds of the sale, as suggested by the government.Uday Kotak, Managing Director CEO of Kotak Mahindra Bank, was appointed by the government to help the crisis-ridden ILFS come out of its mess.

 ''Estimated debt resolution as on date'' was Rs 55,612 crore, and another Rs 1,331 crore debt was fully served by its green entities, which are profitable, said Infrastructure Leasing & Financial Services (IL&FS).